 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although the duration of chemotherapy infusion varies from patient to patient, we often suggest that our patients pack a small bag of things to bring to chemotherapy.
-Having a few familiar items from home can help ease anxiety you might be feeling.
-These things may also help distract you and keep you comfortable while your treatment is administered.
+“The duration of chemotherapy varies from patient to patient, so we often suggest that patients pack a small bag of things to bring with them,” says nurse practitioner Mailey Wilks, CNP.
+“Having a few familiar items from home can help ease anxiety and offer distraction.”

+- Pillow or blanket.
 Bring a small blanket or a special pillow.
 Then when you feel like resting you can be surrounded by things that bring you comfort.
 You can also ask your nurse for a warm blanket.